 Full Stack Observability for Solr & Friends

-Solr’s best friend, especially when using its SolrCloud mode is Apache ZooKeeper.
+Solr is your best friend, especially when using its SolrCloud mode is Apache ZooKeeper.
 SolrCloud requires ZooKeeper to operate, handle partitions and perform leader elections.
-Monitoring ZooKeeper and SolrCloud together is crucial in order to correlate metrics from both and have full observability of your SolrCloud operations.
+Monitoring ZooKeeper and SolrCloud together is crucial to correlate metrics from both and have full observability of your SolrCloud operations.

 Custom Solr Dashboard